wavefrontHQ/docs/pages/doc/integrations_tmc_howto.md

 5. To apply the changes to the YAML code, click **Save**.

-Regardless of the method that you use to update the collector configuration YAML code, your changes are not applied to the cluster until you save.
+Regardless of the method that you use to update the Collector configuration YAML code, your changes are not applied to the cluster until you save.

 ## Examine Your Cluster's Data in Dashboards